Qualifications: B.Arts, B. Juris, B.Law, Fellow of AICD

 Qualifications: B.Com, CA, F Fin

 Morgan is a Chartered Accountant with over 25 years of Australian and international experience in the resources, logistics and finance industries.
-Morgan is Chief Financial Officer at Northern Star Resources.
-Previous roles have included Chief Financial Officer at Saracen Minerals, Managing Director and CFO of ASX-listed iron ore producer BC Iron Ltd, CFO & Company Secretary of Indago Resources, along with senior commercial roles at WMC Resources, Brambles and P&O.
+Morgan was formerly the Chief Financial Officer at Northern Star Resources and Saracen Minerals.
+Previous roles have included Managing Director and CFO of ASX-listed iron ore producer BC Iron Ltd, CFO & Company Secretary of Indago Resources, along with senior commercial roles at WMC Resources, Brambles and P&O.

 Qualifications: BEng (Hons), MBA